 Engelmann, Proceedings of the American Academy of Arts and Sciences 3: 298, 1856

-Though the flowers of this Opuntia are not especially memorable, O. rufida is statuesque; it would be a spectacular garden plant except for the profusion of glochids.
-This prickly pear sheds its glochids with abandon and they are a menace to any garden.
-Weather true or not its glochids have the reputation of detaching and flying the wind.
-They are purported to blind animals, hence the name, blind prickly pear.
+Though the flowers of this Opuntia are not especially memorable, O. rufida is statuesque and unique in appearance.
+It would be a spectacular garden plant except for the profusion of glochids.
+This prickly pear sheds its glochids with abandon and they are a menace to any gardener.
+Whether true or not its glochids have the reputation of detaching and flying on the wind.
+Flying glochids are purported to blind animals, hence the name, blind prickly pear.